 |Military Cartridge Section

-slight tapered rim-fire cartridge and later as a straight tapered wall center-fire case.
+was a straight, with very slight taper, rim-fired cartridge and later as a straight walled center-fire case.

-The second version was .50 Remington (M71) Army, a “bottle necked” case for the Remington Army Model 1871
+The later version (below) .50 Remington (M71) Army was a “bottle necked” case for the Remington Army Model 1871 rolling

-The Army (M71) version has a large diameter projectile and will not fire in the Navy (M67) revolver.
+The Army (M71) version has a large diameter projectile and will not fire in the Navy (M67) rolling block pistol.

 |.50 Remington (M67) Navy